ethz-asl/object_keypoints/README.md

 You can then run and check the metrics on a test set using `python scripts/eval_model.py <path-to-dataset> --model model.pt --keypoints <keypoint-config>`.

-### General tips
+## General tips

 Here are some general tips that might be of use:
 - Collect data at something like 4-5 fps.
 Generally, frames that are super close to each other aren't that useful and you don't really need every single frame.
+I.e. configure your camera node to only publish image messages at that rate.
 - Increase the publishing rate of your `robot_state_publisher` node to something like 100 or 200.
 - Move your robot slowly when collecting the data such that the time synchronization between your camera and robot is not that big of a problem.
 - Keep the scenes reasonable.